Let's climb the former Edo Castle! ~Stroll through the East Gardens of the Imperial Palace~

 The castle tower base that became the phantom castle tower

-If you walk further and further into the Honmaru Great Lawn, which is the site of the former Honmaru Palace,
+If you walk further and further into the Honmaru Great Lawn, the site where the Honmaru Palace once stood,

-you will come across the legendary castle tower, built in the Edo period.
-The castle tower itself was first built in 1606 (Keicho 11) during the reign of Tokugawa Ieyasu.
-It was said to have been about as tall as the current National Diet Building.
-His son, Hidetada, demolished the Keicho castle tower in 1622 (Genwa 8) and built an even larger one.
-Iemitsu then built a castle tower in 1638 (Kan'ei 15), with a five-story exterior and a six-story interior, measuring 58 meters in height.
+you will find the phantom castle tower that was built during the Edo period.
+The castle tower itself was first built during the time of Tokugawa Ieyasu, in Keicho 11 (1606).
+Its height was said to be about the same as the current National Diet Building.
+His son, Hidetada, demolished the Keicho castle tower in Genna 8 (1622) and built an even larger one.
+Furthermore, Iemitsu built a castle tower in Kan'ei 15 (1638) that had a five-story exterior and a six-story interior, standing 58 meters tall.
 Iemitsu's castle tower was destroyed in the Great Fire of Meireki.
-The fourth shogun, Ietsuna, attempted to rebuild the castle tower, and the castle tower base that remains today was built by the Maeda clan of Kaga, but Iemitsu's half-brother, Hoshina Masayuki, the lord of the Aizu Matsudaira clan and Ietsuna's uncle, advised, "A castle tower is useless in a peaceful world.
-What we should be doing now is restoring the Edo castle area," and after only the castle tower base was rebuilt, the castle tower plans were canceled.
-Therefore, the castle tower base that remains today is the base of the phantom castle tower.
+The fourth shogun, Ietsuna, attempted to rebuild the castle tower, and the castle tower base that remains today was built by the Maeda clan of Kaga.
+However, Hoshina Masayuki, the lord of the Aizu Matsudaira clan and Ietsuna's uncle and half-brother of Iemitsu, advised that "a castle tower is useless in a peaceful age.
+What should be done now is the reconstruction of Edo Castle town," and after only the castle tower base was rebuilt, the plan for the castle tower was abandoned.
+Therefore, the castle tower base that remains today is the base of a phantom castle tower.

 Ninomaru Garden is a famous spot for irises